 Katherine has worked as an independent producer since 2003, and in 2009 sought out formal training in the Arts Management program at the University of Toronto, where she graduated at the top of her class.
 Katherine has worked with various performing arts companies including Crow’s Theatre, the Paprika Festival, Canadian Stage, Nightwood Theatre, and Dancemakers.

 Amy is a Dora award-winning actor hailing from Edmonton, Alberta.
 From a very young age, Amy knew that her happiness lay in performing, and she has pursued her passion with a dedicated tenacity and wild abandon.
 She brings a combination of clown, impulse work and Utah Hagan technique to her acting practice.
 Amy now calls Toronto home, and is one of the founding members of Outside the March—working to foster deeper connections between the company’s dozens of Associate Artists.
-Right from the company’s very first production, Oh the Humanity, Amy has been one of the leading voices of Outside the March, creating unforgettable characters in Mr. Marmalade, Passion Play and Mr. Burns.
+Right from the company’s very first production, Oh the Humanity, Amy has been one of the leading voices of Outside the March, creating unforgettable characters in Mr. Marmalade, Passion Play, Mr. Burns and The Flick.

 Ishai Buchbinder is a writer, actor and an integral part of the Artistic Council for Outside the March.
 His love of the morbid, the comedic, and the absurd have led him to an eccentric profile as a theatre artist.